janjiralakirankumar/AWS-Networking-Project/README.md

 ---
 ### Step 7: Launching a Public EC2 Instance in Public Subnet.

-- In the EC2 Dashboard, click `Launch Instance.` and give Name and Tags as `Demo-Public-Server-01`
+- In the EC2 Dashboard, click `Launch Instance.` and give Name and Tags as `Demo-Public-Server-01-YourName`
-- Ensure the Amazon Machine Image (AMI) as `Amazon Linux 2`
+- Ensure the Amazon Machine Image (AMI) as `Ubuntu Server 24.04`
 - Ensure the instance type as `t2.micro`
 - Create a new SSH key pair with name as `Demo-KeyPair-YourName` and select the format as `.pem`to ensure secure access to the instance and click on `Create key pair`
 - In the `Network settings` section click on `Edit`